amper5and/secrets.js/README.md

 ## Note on security
 Shamir's secret sharing scheme is "information-theoretically secure" and "perfectly secure" in that less than the requisite number of shares provide no information about the secret (i.e. knowing less than the requisite number of shares is the same as knowing none of the shares).
 However, because the size of each share is the same as the size of the secret (when using binary Galois fields, as secrets.js does), in practice it does leak _some_ information, namely the _size_ of the secret.
 Therefore, if you will be using secrets.js to share _short_ password strings (which can be brute-forced much more easily than longer ones), it would be wise to zero-pad them so that the shares do not leak information about the size of the secret.
+With this in mind, secrets.js will zero-pad in multiples of 128 bits by default which slightly increases the share size for small secrets in the name of added security.
+You can increase or decrease this padding manually by passing the `padLength` argument to `secrets.share()`.

 When `secrets.share()` is called with a `padLength`, the `secret` is zero-padded so that it's length is a multiple of the padLength.
 The second example above can be modified to use 1024-bit zero-padding, producing longer shares: